 In the future, the transition from the time of the accident will also be included in the graph.

-The monthly dose distribution from March 2011 to December 2022 is shown as raw data.
+★The yearly dose distribution from March 2011 to December 2022 is shown as PDF data and graph. ★The monthly dose distribution from March 2011 to September 2023 is shown as raw data.
 Available for download.